History of SPRU

 Attracting top students from all over the world, many former SPRU PhDs and staff have gone on to influence science policy around the world and play leading roles in academia.
 Its international impact has been developed through SPRU’s graduates around the world, a long-standing Visiting Fellows programme and extensive academic networks.

-We celebrated our 50th anniversary in 2016, committed to building on past contributions to tackle pressing global challenges.
+In 2021 we are celebrating our 55th anniversary, and are committed to building on past contributions to tackle pressing global challenges.

-This important milestone allowed us to reflect on SPRU’s major contributions to the shaping of innovation policy and research since its inception, re-connect with alumni, colleagues and stakeholders and make new connections, developing partnerships and collaborations that aligned with our teaching and research to respond to a world in transition.
+This important milestone allows us to reflect on SPRU’s major contributions to the shaping of innovation policy and research since its inception, re-connect with alumni, colleagues and stakeholders and make new connections, developing partnerships and collaborations that align with our teaching and research to respond to a world in transition.

 Today we have more than 50 faculty members at the forefront of new ideas, problem-oriented research and creative, high-impact engagement with decision-makers.
 Inspiring research-led teaching is core to our mission with an outstanding portfolio of taught Masters courses and PhD programmes developed over five innovative and exciting decades.